 Each semester, the chair of the UCC will send out a call for course proposals to the Purdue West Lafayette faculty.
 Faculty should electronically complete the course nomination form, submit a course syllabus with a rationale indicating how the course meets the target foundational learning outcome, and submit signed approval from their appropriate departmental administrator.
 During monthly meetings, UCC subcommittee members and the full UCC will review, discuss and vote on courses for inclusion within the core curriculum.

 Who approves courses for the core curriculum?

-The Undergraduate Curriculum Council (UCC), composed of faculty members from each of the undergraduate academic units, approves course for the core curriculum.
-Evaluation of course proposals is delegated to the appropriate subcommittee, which reviews course proposals and forwards their recommendations to the UCC.
+The Undergraduate Curriculum Council (UCC), composed of faculty members from each of the undergraduate academic units, approves courses for the core curriculum.
+Evaluation of course proposals is delegated to the appropriate subcommittee, which reviews course proposals and forwards its recommendations to the UCC.
 All council members then discuss and vote on all panel recommendations.